IliesDarius-Mihai/IliesDarius-Mihai/README.md

-- 👋 Hi, I’m @IliesDarius-Mihai
+- 👋 Hi, I’m @IliesDarius-Mihai.
-- 👀 I’m interested in Electronics, Cybersecurity and programming
+- 👀 I’m interested in Electronics, Microcontrollers and Automation.
-- 🌱 I’m currently learning Electronics and Telecommunications at University Politehnica Timisoara
+- 🌱 I’m currently learning Electronics and Telecommunications at University Politehnica Timisoara.

 <!---
 IliesDarius-Mihai/IliesDarius-Mihai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.